User Experience (UX) Factors

 The rows in the Session Responsiveness drilldown table represent the user categorization in the subfactor measurements.
 For each subfactor, the number of users in each category is displayed in the Excellent, Fair, and Poor columns.
-This helps analyze the specific subfactor that is contributing to poor user experience.
+This information helps analyze the specific subfactor that is contributing to poor user experience.

-For example, highest number of Poor Users recorded for Data Center Latency indicates an issue with the server-side network.
+For example, the highest number of Poor Users recorded for Data Center Latency indicates an issue with the server-side network.

 The last Not Categorized column displays the number of users for whom the specific subfactor measurement was not available during the selected time period.

 Session Responsiveness subfactors

 The following subfactors contribute to the Session Responsiveness.
 However, the total ICA RTT is not a sum of the subfactor metrics, as the subfactors of ICA RTT that occur until Layer 4 only are measurable.

 Data Center Latency: This subfactor is the latency measured from the Citrix Gateway to the server.
 A high Data Center Latency indicates delays due to a slow server network.

 WAN Latency: This subfactor is the latency measured from the virtual machine to the Gateway.
 A high WAN Latency indicates sluggishness in the endpoint machine network.
 WAN latency increases when the user is geographically farther from the Gateway.

 Host Latency: This subfactor measures the Server OS induced delay.
 A high ICA RTT with low Data Center and WAN latencies, and a high Host Latency indicates an application error on the host server.